 Getting your carpets professionally cleaned at least once a year will considerably prolong their lives.
 Regular deep cleaning prevents soil and stains from running deep and settling on the fibers.
 The dirt can be effectively agitated and removed by professional cleaning, thereby increasing the efficiency of subsequent cleaning processes as well.

-Professional cleaners use multiple cleaning and sanitizing methods to get the best results.
+Professional carpet cleaning in Singapore use multiple cleaning and sanitizing methods to get the best results.
 You need to be aware of the most popular techniques as it will help you get involved in the cleaning process as well as make informed decisions regarding the cleaners you choose.

 All cleaners use all or a combination of the most popular methods to clean carpets.
 All the methods are effective provided they are performed by trained professionals who know their job well.